panaversity/learn-agentic-ai/06_prompt_driven_development/01_new_paradigm/readme.md

 ## 13. Conclusion: From Novelty to Norm

 Summer 2025 turned AI assistance into table stakes.
-The teams that win aren’t merely “using AI”—they’re **operationalizing** it with **PDD + TDD + ADR + PR**.
+The teams that win aren’t merely “using AI”—they’re **operationalizing** it with **SDD + TDD + ADR + PR**.
 Keep the inventiveness of vibe coding, but put structure around it: small, test-guarded prompts; documented decisions; PR-gated integration.
 That’s how you move faster—and sleep better.

 ---